top of page

 CONTINENT: South America

-Herrerasaurus is a basal saurischian dinosaur from the Late Triassic period of what is now Argentina.
-It was one of the earliest dinosaurs from the fossil record, and for many years the classification of Herrerasaurus was unclear because it was known from very fragmentary remains.
+Herrerasaurus is a basal saurischian dinosaur, and one of the earliest dinosaurs from the fossil record.
 It was a lightly built bipedal carnivore with a long tail and a relatively small head.
-Adults had skulls up to 56 cm long and grew to 6 m in total length and 350 kg in weight, making Herrerasaurus the largest known carnivorous dinosaur of its time.
+Adults grew to 6 m in total length and 350 kg in weight, making Herrerasaurus the largest known carnivorous dinosaur of its time.

-Herrerasaurus is from the Triassic.
-The Triassic is a geologic period which spans from the end of the Permian Period 251 million years ago to the beginning of the Jurassic Period 201 million years ago.
-Both the start and end of the period are marked by major extinction events.
-The global climate during the Triassic was mostly hot and dry, with deserts spanning much of Pangea's interior.
-However, the climate shifted and became more humid as Pangea began to drift apart.
-Though it is the first period of the Mesozoic Era, the age of the dinosaurs, true dinosaurs didn't exist through most of it, finally evolving only in the Late Triassic.
+Herrerasaurus is from the Late Triassic.
+The Triassic is the first geologic period of the Mesozoic, spanning from the end of the Permian Period 252 million years ago to the beginning of the Jurassic 201 million years ago.
+Both the start and end of the Triassic were marked by major extinction events.
+In the aftermath of the devastating Permian-Triassic extinction, life gradually rebounded, giving rise to new groups that would shape the Mesozoic Era.
+The global climate during the Triassic was mostly hot and dry, with vast deserts dominating the interior of the supercontinent Pangea.
+Over time, as Pangea began to rift apart, the climate slowly became more humid, creating new environments and opportunities for ecological diversification.

 bottom of page